Because of Winn-Dixie (film): Release

-The film was released in cinemas in the USA on February 18, 2005, and was released on DVD and VHS on August 9, 2005, by 20th Century Fox Home Entertainment.
+The film was released in cinemas in the USA on February 18, 2005.
+It was released on DVD and VHS on August 9, 2005, by 20th Century Fox Home Entertainment.

 Reception

 The film received mixed reviews from critics.
 Rotten Tomatoes gives it a score of 55% based on 121 reviews, with an average rating of 5.9/10.
 The site's consensus was: "An old-fashioned, if bland, adaptation of Kate DiCamillo's novel."
 At Metacritic, it has a score of 54/100 based on 27 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
+The Independent Critic gave the film 3 stars and a B. He lowered the score from a B+ to a B after rewatching the film and noticing some flaws, but still recommends it because of its family friendly message.

 Awards

 AnnaSophia Robb was nominated in several categories, Best Performance in a Feature Film (Comedy or Drama) – Leading Young Actress – Best Family Feature Film – Comedy or Musical, at the Young Artist Awards 2006 Best book awards.